Prepaid cards have made life much easier. You get the card, deposit money, &start your shopping spree right away.

 In a Nutshell

-Prepaid cards are quite helpful.
-They let you carry around cash without actually keeping it in your wallet (Nobody is up for that risk in 2021!).
+They let you carry around cash without actually keeping it in your wallet (Nobody is up for that risk in 2023!).
 You can use it to make emergency payment, pay utility bills, etc. These also come with protection features to restore money in case you lose it.

 Moreover, there are a number of reloadable prepaid cards with no fees that let you enjoy benefits of prepaid card without additional charges.
 They are very light on your pocket and let you make payments internationally as well.